Keynote Speaker: Reverend Chaz Howard

 Angela McIver is a member of the Philadelphia School Board, and the founder of Trapezium Math, an afterschool math program.
 Angela is a former middle school math teacher with 25 years of experience working with students in urban settings.
 Her work with low-income students as Director of the Upward Bound Math/Science program prompted her to pursue a Ph.D. at the University of Pennsylvania, where she studied urban middle school students’ numerical reasoning.
 She grew up in a family of activists.

 Leila Falcon has been an art teacher for the School District of Philadelphia for eleven years.
 She received her BA in Art Education at Tyler School of Art, and her MA at Moore College of Art.
 In 2015 she curated an art show of her students’ work in a venue in the West Philadelphia neighborhood of their school.
 The students showed art work about social justice issues that impacted them in their own community.
-Leila has worked with her students on four murals on subjects which were culturally relevant to them.
+Leila has worked with her students on four murals.

 Louis Massiah is a documentary filmmaker and the founder/director of Scribe Video Center in Philadelphia.
 His innovative approach to documentary filmmaking and community media have earned him numerous honors, including a MacArthur Fellowship (1996-2001), two Rockefeller/Tribeca fellowships and a Pew Fellowship in the Arts.
 His award-winning documentaries, The Bombing of Osage Avenue (1986), W.E.B.
 Du Bois – A Biography in Four Voices (1996), two films for the Eyes on the Prize II series (1987), and A is for Anarchist, B is for Brown (2002), have been broadcast on PBS and screened at festivals and museums throughout the US, Europe, and Africa.